 Mwalimu Nyerere Day

-Mwalimu Nyerere Day is a public holiday that’s observed annually on the 14th of October in Tanzania.
-It’s a public holiday that commemorates the death of Julius Nyerere, the first president of the country, the number one leader of its independence movement, and the person many people believe is the “father of the country.”
+Mwalimu Nyerere Day is a public holiday observed annually on the 14th of October in Tanzania.
+It commemorates the death of Julius Nyerere, the first president of the country, the leading figure of its independence movement, and the person many believe to be the “father of the nation.”

-This is a day on which special events and exhibitions are held so that people can remember and honor his life.
-It’s also a day off for the general public and a day on which government offices, schools, and many businesses are closed.
+This day features special events and exhibitions that allow people to remember and honor his life.
+It is also a day off for the general public, with government offices, schools, and many businesses closed.

-Julius Nyerere was born in March of 1922 and worked as a teacher.
-He then founded and became a member of the Tanganyika African National Union or TANU.
-He would then use this organization in the struggle for independence for the people of Tanganyika from Great Britain.
+Julius Nyerere was born in March 1922 and worked as a teacher before founding and becoming a member of the Tanganyika African National Union, or TANU.
+He used this organization to lead the struggle for independence from Great Britain for the people of Tanganyika.

-When independence was achieved, he would then move on to become the first Prime Minister of Tanganyika from 1961-1962.
-From 1963 to 1964, he would then serve as the country’s first President.
-And when Tanzania was formed by joining Tanganyika and Zanzibar, he would become President of the new country from 1964 to 1985.
-Nyerere was given the honorific title Mwalimu, which means “teacher” in Swahili.
+After achieving independence, he became the first Prime Minister of Tanganyika from 1961 to 1962.
+From 1963 to 1964, he served as the country’s first President.
+When Tanzania was formed by the union of Tanganyika and Zanzibar, he became President of the new country from 1964 to 1985.
+Nyerere was given the honorific title “Mwalimu,” which means “teacher” in Swahili.

 Observing Mwalimu Nyerere Day

-This holiday is observed across Tanzania with special events, but the main events are held in the capital city of Dodoma.
-There are exhibitions, ceremonies, and other events that highlight the importance of this figure to Tanzanian history.
+The holiday is observed across Tanzania with special events, but the main events are held in the capital city of Dodoma.
+There are exhibitions, ceremonies, and other events that highlight the significance of this figure in Tanzanian history.

-In 2014, the March for Elephants was also held on this day to raise attention to call for an end to the international trade in ivory and rhino horn.
-Sometimes, other events and protests are also held on this day — a day that just so happens to also be a public holiday.
+In 2014, the March for Elephants was also held on this day to raise awareness and call for an end to the international trade in ivory and rhino horn.
+Sometimes, other events and protests are also held on this day, which coincidentally is a public holiday.